meanmachine2/C-Sharp-Misc/Loops/Readme.md

 11. DecimalToBinary - (Decimal to binary) Write a program that prompts the user to enter a decimal integer and displays its corresponding binary value.
 Do not use integrated functions.

 12. DecimalToHex - (Decimal to hex) Write a program that prompts the user to enter a decimal integer and displays its corresponding hexadecimal value.
 Do not use integrated functions.

+13. OccuranceOfMaxNumbers - Write a program that reads integers, finds the largest of them, and counts its occurrences.
+Assume that the input ends with number 0.
+Suppose that you entered 3 5 2 5 5 5 0; the program finds that the largest is 5 and the occurrence count for 5 is 4.